chironcodes/tkinter_playground/README.md

 # tkinter_playground

-> This repository shows the results of my hard and bumpy road I faced while creating a GUI for a python program.
+> This repository shows results of the hard and bumpy road I faced while creating a GUI for a python program.